rmaia/pavo/README.md

 ## Citing pavo

-The manuscript describing the package has been published and is free to access:
+The manuscripts describing the package has been published and are free to access:

+\> v.
+2.0

+Maia R, Gruson H, Endler JA, White TE 2018 **pavo 2.0: new tools for the spectral and spatial analysis of colour in R**. bioRxiv. [doi: 10.1101/427658](https://doi.org/10.1101/427658)

+< v.
+2.0

 Maia R., Eliason C.M., Bitton P.-P., Doucet S.M. and Shawkey M.D.
 2013.
 **pavo: an R Package for the analysis, visualization and organization of spectral data.**